 We find it worthwhile to step back from this noise every so often to prioritize SEO endeavors.
 At its most basic level, SEO is about “optimizing your site to serve your users’ needs.”
 It’s imperative, then, that the content we serve to users (and search engine bots) is worthwhile and not thin, i.e. low quality that adds little to no value.

 How do you identify pages with thin content?
 Is it allowable for certain pages to be light on content?
 Follow the 5 steps below to answer these questions and more as you optimize your site.

-1. Crawl Your Site
+1. Crawl Your Site For Thin Content